If you date your cameras, you marry your lenses. That's because, unlike digital cameras, a well-chosen lens can serve you for a very long time.

 In the past, I was a lens speed freak and was willing to spend great sums of money to have very fast glass.
 I now realize that lust was misplaced.
-If I had it to do over again (and I do, and have) I would lean more on reasonably fast primes and here's why.
+If I had it to do over again (and I do, and have) I would lean more on reasonably fast primes.
+Here's why.

-This way, you get a stop (plus) faster at each focal length, backups throughout the 24-70mm range and you lose the most daunting aspect of the speed zoom: an expensive single point of failure.
+As compared to the speed zoom, the primes/slower zoom combo gives you a stop (plus) faster at each focal length and backups throughout the 24-70mm range.
+And you lose the most daunting aspect of the speed zoom: an expensive single point of failure.

 In general, remember this when it comes to ultra-fast DSLR lenses: you pay through the nose for them when you buy them.
 And then you pay again, in weight, every time you lug them around.
-Remember that cameras have amazing high-ISO performance these days.
+Cameras have amazing high-ISO performance these days.
 And they are just going to get better as we go.

-As for my Fuji lenses, it is pretty hard to go wrong with their primes (although I'm not a huge fan of the 60mm macro…) But the others are small, gorgeous and fast.
+As for my Fuji lenses, it is pretty hard to go wrong with their primes.
+They are small, gorgeous and fast.
 I love the built-in 23mm (35 equiv.) of the X100s.
 It's sharp wide open and it has beautiful flare when you point it right into the sun as seen above.
 It's my most-used lens.
-Which is a good thing, given that it's welded to x100s.
+Which is a good thing, given that it's welded to X100s.

 Along with that, the 35/1.4 (50mm equiv., seen at top on left) and 14/2.8 (21mm equiv., on right) are my go-to lenses on the interchangeable lens Fuji bodies.
 If I am shooting tight headshots, maybe the 56/1.2 in the middle.

-As a backup, I like the 18-55 kit zoom (not shown).
-Which, although not a speed lens at f/2.8->f/4, is great optically and has stabilization.
+As a backup for the lot, I like the 18-55mm f/2.8-4.0 kit zoom (not shown, but used to make the portrait above).
+Although not a speed lens, it is great optically and has stabilization.

 Good performance from a kit lens (the zoom that often comes packaged with a camera) is not a given, as many of them are crap.
 If you are using a kit zoom as your main lens, know that it will be be sharpest near the middle of the aperture scale—let's say around f/8.
 In fact, most lenses are great at f/8.